awslabs/ssosync/README.md

 Back in the Console go to the Dashboard for the API & Services and select "Enable API and Services".
 In the Search box type `Admin` and select the `Admin SDK` option.
 Click the `Enable` button.

+You will have to specifiy the email address of an admin via `--google-admin` to assume this users role in the Directory.

 ### AWS